kenny1har/simple-php-activerecord/README.md

 =============
 PHP PDO active record.
 Simple, low memory and fast for those who wants high performance ORM / Active Record.

 No configuration file.
 There is no association, aggregation support.
-Please use the get($pk) function for the reference object.
+Please use the get($pk) function for the referenced object.

 JOIN, GROUP BY, ORDER BY, complex WHERE, please use the execute($sql) function.
 This will enable more powerful logic in SQL without any restriction in the ORM.